aniucd/espa-burned-area/README.md

 ### Product Guide

 ## Changes From Previous Version
-#### Updates on November 23, 2015 - USGS EROS
+#### Updates on March 23, 2016 - USGS EROS
   * burned-area
-    1. Removed the reliance upon espa-spectral-indices, since they indices are calculated directly
+    1. Updated to support Albers products in addition to the current UTM projection.
+The stack file stores the UTM zone, which will be non-valid for other projections.